A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Energy-dependent release time from Supernova remnant shocks

-\textbf{\textit{Release time for hadrons}}.
-Hadrons escape from SNRs because of two main mechanisms: \begin{enumerate*}[label=(\roman*)] \item due to geometrical losses, when their mean free path gets larger than a fraction of the shock radius (\cite{berezhko94}); \item due to the limited current they are able to trigger upstream of the shock (\cite{schure13}). \end{enumerate*} In the latter case, the CR current is necessary to trigger the non-resonant streaming instability and to produce magnetic field amplification at the shock precursor (\cite{bell04}).
-As the non-resonant instability growth rate scales as $u_{\rm sh}^3$, with $u_{\mathrm{sh}}$ velocity of the shock --- for a $E^{-2}$ particle distribution that we assume hereafter --- it likely controls the maximum CR energy at the early stages of the evolution of the SNR shock, {\it i.e.} during free expansion and possibly Sedov-Taylor phases.
+Hadrons can escape from SNRs because of two main reasons: \begin{enumerate*}[label=(\roman*)] \item due to geometrical losses, when their mean free path gets larger than a fraction of the shock radius~\citep{berezhko94}; \item due to the limited current they are able to trigger \textit{upstream}\footnote{The region \textit{upstream} --- as opposed to the \textit{downstream} --- of the shock is the region where the shock front has already passed.} of the shock~\citep{schure13}. \end{enumerate*} In the latter case, the CR current is necessary to trigger the non-resonant streaming instability and to produce magnetic field amplification at the shock precursor~\citep{bell04}.
+As the non-resonant instability growth rate scales as $\sim u_{\rm sh}^3$, with $u_{\mathrm{sh}}$ velocity of the shock --- for a $\propto E^{-2}$ particle distribution that we assume hereafter --- it likely controls the maximum CR energy at the early stages of the evolution of the SNR shock, {\it i.e.} during free expansion and, possibly, Sedov-Taylor phases.

 Maximum energies imposed by geometrical losses are set because the CR diffusive path in the precursor reaches a fraction $\xi < 1$ of the shock radius $R_{\rm sh}$, namely

 where the diffusion coefficient is here parametrized in terms of its Bohm value $D(E)=\eta_{\rm acc} r_{\rm L} c/3$, where $\eta_{\mathrm{acc}}$ is a numerical factor $\eta_{\rm acc} \ge 1$.
 We consider relativistic particles of charge $Ze$, with a Larmor radius $r_{\rm L} =E/Ze B(t)$ (hereafter we only consider protons, so $Z=1$).
 Therefore the maximum energy fixed by geometrical losses is